Developing Systems Thinking in Medicine

 The Translating Healthcare Science to the Clinical Setting course (THS743) is designed to help fourth-year medical students apply concepts of patient safety, quality improvement, value and teams to the clinical setting and provide an introduction to public health.

-Through patient navigation and the three health systems courses, students begin to develop the knowledge, skills and attitudes to function effectively amid the complexities of an evolving health system.
+Through the patient experience and the three health systems courses, students will develop the knowledge, skills and attitudes to function effectively amid the complexities of an evolving health system.

 The Health Systems Science Academy is designed to inspire and educate scholars in the field of health systems science including population health, health care policy and health care system improvement.